They were both awkward when it came to the opposite sex. Yet,

 with two locomotives exiting a tunnel,

-steam and smoke blowing,
+steam and smoke billowing,

 truly a picturesque sight burned in my memory,